 With the police overwhelmed and the Daily Planet’s finest reporters in constant jeopardy, even Superman has his hands full.
 When Luthor cuts a deal with the government that sees him released from prison, it’s revealed that there’s a connection between the two villains.
 Can Superman save the day once more?

 Of course, he can.
-In a serial like this, the outcome is never in doubt.
+In a serial like Atom Man Vs Superman, the outcome is never in doubt.

 Unfortunately, this one came at the tail-end of the genre, so there’s little creativity on display and the cliffhangers fail to generate much excitement.
-The story itself, initially promising, falls apart so quickly that you’ll wonder if they made it up as they went along after a certain point.
+The story in Atom Man Vs Superman, initially promising, falls apart so quickly that you’ll wonder if they made it up as they went along after a certain point.
 Luthor’s perfect scheme to teleport Superman into “the empty doom” devolves into wasting time mucking about with synthetic kryptonite, heat rays, fake news, becoming a legitimate businessman and creating flying saucers.

 Which is kind of silly, when his grand plan is nothing more than wanting his henchmen to rob jewellery stores.

-As for the not-so-special effects, the most common is the sight of Superman (Kirk Alyn) leaping up into the air, only to be replaced with an animated version of the Man of Steel for the flying shots.
+As for the not-so-special effects in Atom Man Vs Superman, the most common is the sight of Superman (Kirk Alyn) leaping up into the air, only to be replaced with an animated version of the Man of Steel for the flying shots.
 Sure, there’s the occasional close-up of Kirk as he holds his arms out unconvincingly, but that animated version does all the flying.
 The transitions are smooth, but it’s so obviously a cartoon being used that it instantly ruins the excitement every time.

-So is there anything here which redeems this?
+So is there anything in Atom Man Vs Superman that redeems this?

 Picture this: Luthor, disgusted that a pair of his henchmen have failed him, asks for one of them to volunteer to be executed as punishment.
 Obviously, neither man wants to die, but one grudgingly steps forward to be killed.
 Instead, Luthor kills the other, claiming that he needs men of courage on his side and that only one of the pair displayed that quality.
 That sort of cold, calculating logic is what fans want from Luthor and here it’s on display.